Cog-Creators/Red-DiscordBot/docs/framework_config.rst

             blah.append(new_blah)
         await ctx.send("The new blah value has been added!")

-There is also an :py:meth:`Group.all` method.
+There is also a :py:meth:`Group.all` method.
 This will return all the stored data associated with a specific config group as a :py:class:`dict`.
 By negating the need to excessively call config, this method can be particularly useful when multiple values are to be retrieved from the same group.